siteleaf/siteleaf.com/_drafts/author-pages-in-jekyll-and-siteleaf.markdown

 ![](/uploads/author-select.gif)

+## Recap

+You did it!
+You should now know how to:

+- Create a collection of authors
+- Define metadata fields for each author
-That's it!
-You now know how to create a collection of authors, set up your templates to display authors and link to their pages, and configure Siteleaf to easily add an author to a post.
+- Set up your post template to display the post's author and link to their page
+- Set up your author page template with relevant author information
+- Set up an author index template to list all authors
+- Configure Siteleaf with an autocomplete author field for each post

 ## Next steps